 Each manuscript should be accompanied by a cover letter, signed by all authors specifying the following statement: “The manuscript has been seen and approved by all authors and is not under active consideration for publication.
 It has neither been accepted for publication nor published in another journal fully or partially (except in abstract form).
+Also, no manuscript would be accepted in case it has been pre-printed or submitted to other websites.
 I hereby assign the copyright of the enclosed manuscript to Cell J. Corresponding author must confirm the proof of the manuscript before online publishing.
-Also, is it needed to suggest three peer reviewers in the field of their manuscript.
+It is needed to suggest three peer reviewers in the field of their manuscript.

 It should be added that an essential step toward the integration and linking of scientific information reported in published literature is using standardized nomenclature in all fields of science and medicine.
 Species names must be italicized (e.g., Homo sapiens) and also the full genus and species written out in full, both in the title of the manuscript and at the first mention of an organism in a paper.

 It is necessary to mention that genes, mutations, genotypes, and alleles must be indicated in italics.
 Please use the recommended name by consulting the appropriate genetic nomenclature database, e.g., HUGO for human genes.
 In another words; if it is a human gene, you must write all the letters in capital and italic (e.g., OCT4, c-MYC).
 If not, only write the first letter in capital and italic (e.g., Oct4, c-Myc).
 In addition, protein designations are the same as the gene symbol but are not italicized.